meganchun/Bohnanza/README.md

 ## Features

-- **PvP and PvC Modes:** Play against friends or test your skills against the computer.
+- **PvP and PvC Modes:** Play against friends or test your skills against the computer with an easy or hard mode.
-- **Turn-Based Interaction:** Only the active player can interact with game components during their turn.
+- **Turn-Based Interaction:** Only the active player can interact with game components during their turn, ensuring fair play with restricted access.
 - **Fully Functional Gameplay:** Experience the complete mechanics of Bohnanza with intuitive online controls.

-- **Restricted Access:** Ensure fair play with restricted access to game components based on whose turn it is.
+## Key Concepts
+- Stacks, Queues, Hashmaps, Java Swing GUI, OOP

 ## Gameplay